 Beeswax

 I love adding beeswax to this simple recipe because of all of its amazing benefits.
-We could be here all day talking about beeswax because there are so many great things about it!
+In fact, we could be here all day talking about beeswax because there are so many great things about it!
 It is a natural hardening agent, so it will help your lotion set up in the jar.
 It is waterproof so it protects the skin’s barrier and prevents moisture loss – plus it is great for preventing any irritations on baby’s skin (like diaper rash!).

 It naturally calms itchy dry skin, helps with elasticity, hydrates and soothes – I could go on and on. 🙂